trichard3000/mmll/README.md

 This is a very basic logger for Bosch ME7 ECU's, common in many Volkswagen and Audi cars from the late 1990's to the early 2000's.
-There are many, many cars that for which this won't work.
+There are many, many cars for which this won't work.
 I'm sorry if your car is one of them.

 This is a very early version.
 Bugs are to be expected.